-EDUC 563B: Integrating Seminar: Internship (2)
+EDUC 563B: Integrating Seminar: Internship: A seminar focusing on development of professionalism and competence in inquiry and reflective practice.
+(2)

 EDUC 564: The Arts, Mind, and Body: An exploration of methods to facilitate creativity and meaning-making in the classroom through visual, musical, non-verbal/physical movement, and dramatic arts.
 (2)